 While I didn’t have the chance to explore the four tasting rooms in the Marcus Whitman Hotel, I suggest you try – Mansion Creek Cellars, Locati Cellars, Lodmell Cellars and Treo Vintners.
 I also had a few wineries repeatedly recommended to me by locals – including winemakers – in other words you should try, College Cellars, Cavu Cellars and Dunham Cellars.
 (Let us know in the comments what you think!)

-While Eternal Wines isn’t out among the vines, it’s pretty darn close and soooo worth popping into.
+Eternal Wines isn’t out among the vines, it’s pretty darn close to the Airport District and soooo worth popping into.
 Not only are the wines amazing, but they have a great story to pair with them.
 Make sure to see Carpe Travel’s Airport District tasting ideas.

-Tucked down in the southeastern corner of Washington, Walla Walls is a 4½-hour drive from Seattle and equally far from Portland, Oregon.
-To be honest, it’s not a convenient place to get to from just about anywhere.
 While Walla Walla does have its own airport, most flights are coming in and out of Seattle (a 45-minute flight), which helps BUT not always.
-I found it much easier, cheaper, and faster to fly into Tri-Cities (airport PSC) and then drive an hour into Walla Walla.
+You might find it easier, cheaper, and faster to fly into Tri-Cities (airport PSC) and then drive an hour into Walla Walla.

 It literally would have taken me seven hours to fly into Walla Walla from Denver, instead it took me less than four hours to fly into Tri-Cities and drive into Walla Walla.
 I’m all about saving time when I only have a few days to explore.

-Things to do in Walla Walla Wine Country Beyond the Vines
+Top 12 Things to Do in Walla Walla...
+Beyond the Vines

 While wine is one of the main draws for travelers to Walla Walla, there are an abundance of activities to uncork beyond the vines.